millengustavo/blog/_posts/2021-03-14-floc-experiment.md

 ## SimHash

-Having computed each users' mean genre vector preferences, we can compute the SimHash on this vector, so each user interest will be represented by some hash of all of his preferences combined (with collisions)
+Having computed each users' mean genre vector preferences, we can compute the SimHash on this vector, so each user interest will be represented by some hash of all of his preferences combined (with collisions).

 ```python
 def simhash(v):